Expertcoderz/python-userland/README.rst

 python-userland is an experimental cross-platform implementation of various UNIX and Linux utilities, written purely in Python 3.

-Source files are located under ``src/``; for portability, each of them is a standalone Python executable that relies only on a Python interpreter and standard library.
-No third-party libraries are (currently) used.

 Note that this project is a work-in-progress.
 Not many utilities have been finished, and existing utilities may be limited in functionality, performance and correctness.